 The length of a partial hospitalization program depends entirely on the patient’s needs.
 It is an intensive, short-term treatment method that could last a couple of weeks to several months.

-In a partial hospitalization program, the type, length, and intensity of treatments used depend on the needs of each client.
-Many factors determine a patient’s treatment plan, including the severity of their addiction, mental health status, and medical insurance coverage.
+In a partial hospitalization program, the type, length, and intensity of treatments, as well as the medical treatment team used, depends on the needs of each client.
+Many factors determine a patient’s treatment plan, including the severity of their addiction, mental health treatment needs, and medical insurance coverage.

 While the treatments and therapies may vary, there are five stages to the program that everyone can expect: